How MMI Can Get You MORE Workers' Comp Benefits!

 Who Determines MMI?

 If you find yourself in a situation where the insurance company’s doctor says you’ve reached MMI, but you or your doctor disagree, it’s important to take action.
 You can challenge their assessment by getting your doctor to provide a detailed opinion on why further treatment could still improve your condition.
-This is where having a good attorney comes in handy—they can help navigate these disputes and ensure that your rights are protected.
+If you have a lawyer, this would be a good point to reach out to them.

 Impact of MMI on Workers' Compensation Benefits